3 Ways to Fix Your Heat Transfer Vinyl Mistakes

 Without VLR, you can use the heat of your home iron to warm and loosen the adhesive then peel away the HTV with tweezers.
-However, this does not remove the adhesive residue, so be sure you’re going to apply new HTV over that area if you’re using this method.
+However, this method does not remove the adhesive residue, so be sure to protect your iron plate with some kind of cover sheet (or you might be cleaning it later!) and plan to apply new HTV over that area.
 Melissa from Silhouette School shows how you can use heat and tweezers to pick off a small problem in her blog post here.

 Fix #2: Cover It Up

 Use the same color as the fabric or HTV in the project to hide the mistake.
 Or cover it with a different element in the design.